etjoy82/Recursive-Intelligence-Expansion/README.md

 It works across paradoxes, speculative futures, layered ethics, and knowledge contradictions.
 At its core, RIEM{} teaches both humans and machines to think not in answers—but in echoes.

-Refer to the [RIEM{} Tool Decision Tree](#decision-tree) section for guidelines on when to use one of the many frameworks of this project.
+Refer to the <a href="#decision-tree" aria-label="RIEM{} Tool Selection Decision Tree">RIEM{} Tool Decision Tree</a> section for guidelines on when to use one of the many frameworks of this project.

-See [Concrete Mini-Examples](#concrete-mini-examples) for ULAMP in action!
+See <a href="#concrete-mini-examples" aria-label="Mini-Examples of Recursive Logic in Action">Concrete Mini-Examples</a> for ULAMP in action!

 ---